 Having begun a global rollout last month, the Android 4.3 Samsung Galaxy S4 update was first introduced to German based handset owners.
-Having now been introduced across a further range of territories, the latest Samsung Galaxy S4 update is now available to UK based owners.
+Having now been introduced across a further range of territories,

 Introducing a number of small enhancements to the Samsung Galaxy S4, the Android 4.3 update sees Samsung Galaxy Gear support expanded beyond the ‘phablet’ sized Samsung Galaxy Note 3 for the first time.